-Module I: International Organizations Introduction - International Organizations and their classification - The League of Nations - The United Nations Organization - The Preamble, Purposes and Principles - Membership - Principal and Subsidiary Organs of the U.N 12 Hours Module II: International Economic and Social Co-operation The International Economic and Social Cooperation - The Economic and 10 Hours - International Trusteeship System and the Trusteeship Council - The Se he Charter relating to amendments. ecretariat - Module III: General Assembly and the Security Council The Organization and functions of the General Assembly and the Security Council - Pacific Settlement of Disputes - General authority of the Security Council - Provisional Measures - Measures not involving use of Armed forces - Measures involving use of armed forces - Regional Arrangements and use of enforcement action - Right of Self Defense.
-14 Hours Module IV: International Court of Justice International Court of Justice: Introduction - Historical Development - the Permanent Court of International Justice - Establishment of the I.C.J - 12 Hours Composition - - Jurisdiction - contentious, Compulsory and Advisory - Implementation of the Judom
+Module I: International Organizations

+Introduction - International Organizations and their classification - The League of Nations - The United Nations Organization - The Preamble, Purposes and Principles - Membership - Principal and Subsidiary Organs of the U.N

+Module II: International Economic and Social Co-operation

+The International Economic and Social Cooperation - The Economic and Social Council - International Trusteeship System and the Trusteeship Council - The Secretariat - Provisions of the Charter relating to amendments.

+Module III: General Assembly and the Security Council

+The Organization and functions of the General Assembly and the Security Council - Pacific Settlement of Disputes - General authority of the Security Council - Provisional Measures - Measures not involving use of Armed forces - Measures involving use of armed forces - Regional Arrangements and use of enforcement action - Right of Self Defense.

+Module IV: International Court of Justice

-Composition - Jurisdiction - contentious, Compulsory and Advisory - Implementation of the Judgment - Institutional Role of the Court - Contribution of the I.C.J to the development of international Law.
+International Court of Justice: Introduction - Historical Development - the Permanent Court of International Justice - Establishment of the I.C.J - Composition - Jurisdiction - contentious, Compulsory and Advisory - Implementation of the Judgment - Institutional Role of the Court - Contribution of the I.C.J to the development of international Law.

-Module V: Regional Organizations 12 Hours
+Module V: Regional Organizations